PaulinaLapinska/roulette-story/README.md

 # Roulette game
-Simple russian roulette game written in one evening, lack of time was the deciding factor to use React instead of C++ and thingys I'm learning about like DirectX11.
-Not even OOP, but you can certainly click into it!
+Simple russian roulette game written in one evening (quality confirms it).
+Lack of time was the deciding factor to use React instead of C++ and thingys I'm learning about like DirectX11.
+Not even OOP, *but you can certainly click into it!*

+AI is really silly in this version; it's more PoC than anything else

 Link to Demo: https://roulette-story.onrender.com